leinadred/CP_IPS-Update-Monitoring4Nagios/README.md

 added and improved error handling
 - when SMS did not get an IPS version update or was not able to fetch recent version
 - when SMS cannot reach a gateway
 - added more logging outputs at verbose executing (-v)
+- for checking on "On Premise" SMS, no argument "-C" needed